bdelafaire/autour-de-moi/content/en/post/bountai-trek/index.md

     - Lao
 ---

+> **Note :** To see more photos from the trek, I recommend checking out my Instagram or Polarstep account.
+I'm trying not to flood the article with too many photos.

 ## Prelude

 Departure day for Bountai.
 I’m in Bangkok, over 1,100 kilometers from my destination, and a long day awaits: a plane, a train, and a bus.